April 13, 2023

 Trevor Gardiner

-Paternity Benefit in Ireland is a social welfare payment for individuals on paternity leave.
+Paternity Benefit in Ireland is a social welfare payment for employees or self-employed workers on paternity leave.

-It provides monetary support to ease the burden of taking unpaid leave while caring for your newborn child.
+It helps ease the financial burden of unpaid leave while your employees care for their newborns.

 Paternity Benefit in Ireland is a public health service payment for people on paternity leave, per the Paternity Leave And Benefit Act 2016.